adamhsparks/AWD_ShB_Interaction/Analysis.md

 Notes on this analysis before starting
 --------------------------------------

+These analyses DO NOT nest the main plot effect as a random effect with the replicate.

 #### How to interpret these analyses

 For a quick overview, see this thread on Stack Overflow that walks through the output of `summary.MCMCglmm`, which is used below.
 [R: Making sense of the output of a MCMCglmm](http://stackoverflow.com/questions/20993643/r-making-sense-of-the-output-of-a-mcmcglmm)